zhuyiche/awesome-anomaly-detection/README.md

 ### Log

 - [DeepLog: Anomaly Detection and Diagnosis from System Logs through Deep Learning](https://acmccs.github.io/papers/p1285-duA.pdf) - CCS 2017.
-> This is the first paper apply deep learning method to detect anomaly in log data.
-However, there are some obvious flaws in the experiment(i.e. The number of log templates are small, yet the top 10 predicted templates are used as true predications.
-Additionally, the author refuesed to share more details about there model.)

 - [Mining Invariants from Logs for System Problem Detection](https://www.usenix.org/legacy/event/atc10/tech/slides/lou.pdf) - USENIX 2010